maquejp/docker-proxied-app/prd.md

 Upon a developer's request, a build process will be triggered to create a production-ready Docker image.
 This process involves:

-1. Building the Angular frontend and the ExpressJS API.
+1. Building the Angular eUI frontend (using `ng build --prod`) and compiling the ExpressJS API (using `tsc`).
-2. Packaging the built frontend and API into a single Docker image with nginx as the web server.
+2. Packaging only the production-built artifacts (dist folders) into a single Docker image with nginx as the web server.
 3. This image can then be used to instantiate a container for deployment on the internal infrastructure.

+**Note**: The Docker image contains only the compiled/built artifacts, not the development source code, ensuring a lean production deployment.

 #### Container Architecture